2nd Pennsylvania Regiment: History

-Under Stewart, the regiment operated along the New York-New Jersey border and moved to Middlebrook, NJ, in early December for the winter of 1778-79.
+Under Stewart, the regiment operated along the New York-New Jersey border and moved to Middlebrook, New Jersey, in early December for the winter of 1778-79.
 There is no particular record that the unit was involved in any fighting that summer, but in October 1779, it had 452 officers and men with Wayne at West Point.
-From there it moved to Morristown, NJ, for the encampment in Jockey Hollow where it endured the most brutal winter of the 18th Century.
+From there it moved to Morristown, New Jersey, for the encampment in Jockey Hollow where it endured the most brutal winter of the 18th century.

 When spring came, the regiment was again actively engaged in patrols and skirmishes with British forays from New York.
-On May 18 the unit lost a junior officer killed in a fight at Paramus.
-On June 7 it fought at Connecticut Farms and on June 21 was at "the blockhouse" at Bergen Hts., where it joined the First Pennsylvania Regiment in a gallant but futile headlong charge on a sturdy Loyalist fortification despite the attempts of the officers to restrain the men.
+On May 18, the unit lost a junior officer killed in a fight at Paramus.
+On June 7. it fought at Connecticut Farms and on June 21 was at "the blockhouse" at Bergen Heights, where it joined the First Pennsylvania Regiment in a gallant but futile headlong charge on a sturdy Loyalist fortification despite the attempts of the officers to restrain the men.
 Two lieutenants were mortally wounded here and a number of men killed.

-On Sept.
-21 the regiment was in Hartford, CT, with Wayne to greet French General Rochambeau.
-On Sept.
-25 it rushed from Tappan, NY, to West Point to reinforce the garrison there after Benedict Arnold's treachery was discovered.
+On September 21, the regiment was in Hartford, Connecticut, with Wayne to greet French General Rochambeau.
+On September 25, it rushed from Tappan, New York, to West Point to reinforce the garrison there after Benedict Arnold's treachery was discovered.

-In December the 2nd returned to Morristown for another winter.
-There, on Jan.
-1, 1781, the mutiny of the Pennsylvania troops took place.
-The men of the regiment refused at first to join the mutineers, but were finally forced to when the other troops threatened them at bayonet point and with artillery.
+In December, the 2nd Regiment returned to Morristown for another winter.
+On January 1, 1781, a mutiny of the Pennsylvania troops transpired.
+At first, the regiment refused to join the mutineers, but were finally forced to when the other troops threatened them at bayonet point and with artillery.

 The resulting restructuring of the Pennsylvania Line perpetuated a 2nd Regiment among the state's six reorganized units, with Walter Stewart still in command.
 However, the men who remained in service were all redistributed among all these units and this establishment was mostly on paper.

-Essentially, the old 2nd Pennsylvania ceased to exist before the final campaign in Virginia and South Carolina, although former members of the regiment were battle casualties at Green Springs on July 6 and Yorktown in October.
+The old 2nd Pennsylvania ceased to exist before the final campaign in Virginia and South Carolina, although former members of the regiment were battle casualties at Green Springs on July 6 and Yorktown in October.